a2ankitrai/2KX7/Design_Patterns/behavioral_design_patterns.md

 ## Memento

+**Intent**

+Without violating encapsulation, capture and externalize an object's internal state so that the object can be returned to this state later.
+Also Known As Token.

 - `java.util.Date` (the setter methods do that, `Date` is internally represented by a long value)
 - All implementations of `java.io.Serializable`
 - All implementations of `javax.faces.component.StateHolder`

+---

 ### Visitor